TarunUk/Docker-Multi-Tier-Application/README.md

 # Docker Containerization of Multi-Tier Application

 ## 📌 Project Overview
-This project demonstrates a containerized multi-tier web application using Docker, Docker Compose, and GitHub Actions CI workflow.
+This project demonstrates a containerized multi-tier web application using Docker, Docker Compose, GitHub Actions CI workflow, and AWS EC2 deployment.

 The application contains: